 I wish I could say the same about the S10e's portraits, but it seems Samsung still hasn't addressed the overall cloudiness of the photos its Live Focus feature produces.
 The S10e opts for a wider field-of-view with these kinds of shots than most other flagships, like the Pixel 3.
 And in the process, some detail is definitely lost; the S10e glosses over the texture of my skin and the fabric of my sweater, and struggles to determine the boundary of the foreground in the lower left corner of the frame.

 One of the new Scene Optimizer modes introduced with the S10e is called Bright Night.
 Like Google's Night Sight feature in the Pixel 3, it's designed to improve visibility in super-low-light shooting conditions.
-Unlike Night Sight, however, its not something you turn on manually — Bright Night appears automatically in the appropriate conditions in the form of a moon icon, though you can turn it off with a tap.
+At launch, however, Samsung is not allowing you to manually activate Bright Night; rather, it appears automatically in the appropriate conditions in the form of a moon icon, and you can turn it off with a tap.
 Samsung is reportedly changing this behavior in a future update.